 This forms the basis of the EAT quality concept – that quality websites display expertise, authority and trust, thus creating a solid reputation.

 The EAT concept isn’t completely new – we’ve known for the last couple years that Search Visibility is a result of credibility – but some specific points on how Google determines credibility is new.

-You can still view the entire 160 page Google Quality Guideline March 2014 document on scribd.com for the time being.
-If you don’t have time to read through it in its entirety, here are a few major takeaways you may be interested in.
+The once 160 page Google Quality Guideline March 2014 document pointed out some great tips, here are a few major takeaways you may be interested in.

 1. Expertise varies by topic.

 Each subject area has its own way to qualify as an expert – qualifying as a medical expert is much different than qualifying as a hobby expert.